PaulAHMedley/fishblicc/fishblicc_Model_Description.md

     toc_depth: 2.0
     keep_md: true
     df_print: paged
+    self_contained: true
 ---

 # Introduction

 It is not uncommon for fisheries to depend upon single samples of length frequency to provide scientific advice for management.
-These data are much easier to collect and less expensive than other information, and, it is hoped, they provide a snapshot of the fishery's impact on the stock without necessarily requiring a time series of observations.
-However, interpretation of these data is not always straightforward. fishblicc intends to provide a way to examine such data, including testing of assumptions and incorporating better assessments of uncertainty and determining suitability of these data for stock monitoring purposes.
+These data are much easier to collect and less expensive than other information, and, it is hoped, they provide a snapshot of the fishery's impact on the stock without necessarily requiring a time series of observations which is much harder to obtain.
+However, interpretation of these data is not always straightforward.
+The fishblicc package intends to provide a way to examine such data, including testing of assumptions, incorporating better assessments of uncertainty and determining suitability of these data for stock monitoring purposes.

 # Model Summary

-The fishblicc model estimates the mortality across length intervals and therefore relative abundance of each length interval in the population and subsequently in catches.
-The model is designed to be flexible, so it works with a single sample from a single gear, but also with relative catch quantities, can be used with multiple gears fishing the same population.
+The fishblicc model estimates the mortality across length intervals and therefore estimates the relative abundance of each length interval in the population and subsequently in catches.
+The model is designed to be flexible, so it works with a single sample from a single gear, but also, combined with relative catch quantities, can be used with multiple gears fishing the same population.

 The model has the following assumptions:

 1. The population has been in an approximate steady-state for a generation or more.
 The model does not account for changes over time directly.

-2. Mean growth follows the von Bertalanffy growth curve, and he asymptotic size is Gamma distributed which governs growth variability.
+2. Mean growth follows the von Bertalanffy growth curve, and the asymptotic size of individual fish is Gamma distributed, which governs growth variability.

-3. Mortality is fixed within length intervals, but may vary between intervals.
-Intervals can be any width.
-Because mortality need only be fixed inside intervals, selectivity and other changes in mortality can be accounted for relatively easily.
-A general parametric selectivity function is suggested (double-sided normal) has been used to account for a wide range of selectivity that might be encountered.
+3. Mortality is fixed within length intervals, but may vary between intervals and intervals can be any width.
+Because mortality need only be fixed inside intervals, different selectivities among any number of fishing gears and other changes in mortality such as size related natural mortality can be accounted for.
+A general parametric selectivity function is suggested (double-sided normal) that has been used to account for a wide range of selectivity that might be encountered.

-One of the motivations for developing this model is to make it simple enough to fit the model to length frequency data using a Bayesian approach that accounts for uncertainties.
+One of the motivations for developing this model was to make it simple enough to fit to length frequency data using a Bayesian approach that accounts for uncertainties.

 # The Population Model

-This section deals with the effect of length-based mortality (e.g. selectivity) on mortality on the length composition.
+This section deals with the effect of length-based mortality (e.g. selectivity, length dependent natural mortality) on the length composition.
 The aim is to generalized the mortality function so that the effect of variable mortality on the length composition is accounted for.
-The most likely cause of variable length-based mortality is the fishery selectivity, but length-based natural mortality could also be accounted for.

-To generalize accounting for changing mortality with length due to selectivity, we need to account for two processes: 1) change in mortality due to selectivity or other effects 2) deceleration of growth as fish get larger.
+To generalize mortality-at-length, it is necessary to account for two processes: 1) the deceleration of growth as fish get larger and 2) change in mortality due to selectivity or other effects .

 ## Growth Model

-In common with most length-based modelling, growth is assumed to be well approximated by the von Bertalanffy growth function:
+In common with most length-based modelling, mean growth is assumed to be well approximated by the von Bertalanffy growth function:

 $$
  L_t  = L_\infty \left ( 1 - {\large e}^{-k (t -t_0)} \right )
 $$

 Growth uncertainty can be included in this model by considering variation in growth among fish, so the growth parameter $L_\infty$ is treated as a random variable, each fish having its own maximum size.
-The obvious choice for the probability distribution for this parameter is the gamma distribution.
+The obvious choice for the probability distribution for this parameter is the gamma distribution since it is constrained to be a positive real number and has a constant coefficient of variation.
 The gamma distribution for the individual fish asymptotic length is given as:

 $$
  G(L_\infty \ | \ \alpha, \beta) =  \Gamma(\alpha)^{-1} \   {\beta^\alpha {L_\infty}^{\alpha-1} {\large e}^{-\beta L_\infty}}
 $$

 This model is for the individual growth variation, not the standard error of the mean asymptotic growth, so it is most related to the distribution of length-at-age.
-The Gamma distribution has a fixed coefficient of variation (CV) = $1/\sqrt \alpha$, and the CV for length at age is usually found to be between 5%-30%, so $\alpha=[9, 400]$ and $\beta = \alpha / \hat{L_\infty}$ where $\hat{L_\infty}$ is the mean asymptotic length for the species (and usually what is estimated for the species).
+The Gamma distribution has a fixed coefficient of variation (CV) = $1/\sqrt \alpha$, and the CV for length at age is usually found to be between 5%-30%, so $\alpha=[9, 400]$ and $\beta = \alpha / \hat{L_\infty}$ where $\hat{L_\infty}$ is the mean asymptotic length for the species (and usually what is estimated in growth models).
 The growth rate parameter $K$ is assumed to be fixed for all individual fish.

 With this model, the growth variability increases as the fish ages and for a 10% CV (alpha=100), the length distribution among fish the same age will be similar to the normal distribution.